Prometheus Pushgateways - Everything You Need To Know

 1. via clicking near the group of metrics in the UI,

-2. via the wipe end-point on the admin API if that has been enabled by --web.enable-admin-api
+2. via the wipe end-point on the admin API if enabled by --web.enable-admin-api

 3. and by making an HTTP request with the verb DELETE.

 Deleting via the UI is simple.
 Go to http://localhost:9091 if you are running your Pushgateway locally.
-Then, find the group of metrics that you are interested in deleting, and expand them.
-Expanding metrics before deleting them is a great way to check clearly what something is, so you can be absolutely certain that you will not delete something that you need.
+Then, find the group of metrics you want to delete and expand them.
+Expanding metrics before deleting them is a great way to check clearly what something is so you can be certain that you will not delete something you need.
 Finally, click Delete Group, and then confirm your action by clicking Delete again.
 Here is how it looks on the interface:

 undefined